First of it's kind project restoring Nomadic practices to enable ecosystem recovery and carbon uptake

 Over the last generation, Mongolian Nomads have had to cope with many political and cultural changes.
-For nomadic communities and herders, their traditional way of life has been disturbed and much of their ancestral knowledge and customs have been eroded.
+For nomadic communities and herders, their traditional way of life has been disturbed and much of their ancestral knowledge has been eroded.

 Many nomads have adopted a more sedentary lifestyle – moving only once or twice a year, compared with four to five times in previous generations.
-This has led to overgrazing and degradation of the pastures.
-In addition, many families are keeping much larger herds, which is unsustainable.
-In some places, this has resulted in livestock numbers being over three times the sustainable limit.
-This has resulted in degradation of the local environment and huge pressures on natural resources and the people and livestock that depend on them.
+This has led to overgrazing and degradation of the pastures and ecosystems.
+This results in CO2 being released from the ecosystems and soils.

-Following three years of research funded by the Darwin Initiative, a new Nomad driven project has been developed under the Plan Vivo Standard, through a partnership between the University of Leicester and the Mongolian Society for Range Management.
+Following three years of research, funded by the Darwin Initiative, a new Nomad driven project has been developed under the Plan Vivo Standard, through a partnership between the University of Leicester and the Mongolian Society for Range Management.
 It is the first of its kind in Mongolia, creating performance based payments to herder families based on changes they are able to make which impact positively on the earths carbon levels.
-Much of this is about restoring the traditional nomadic way of life, reducing over grazing pressure on sensitive ecosystems.
+Much of this is about restoring the traditional nomadic way of life to reduce over grazing pressure on sensitive ecosystems.

 The project is operating in 3 regions of Mongolia.
 Tov Aimag, Arkanghai Aimag and Bayankhongor Soum.